Why add captions to videos?

 So, given the multiple benefits of using subtitles, you probably want to know how to add captions to videos.
 It can be a difficult process on your own, but with the help of a video caption app, you can complete the process smoothly and quickly.
 Let’s go over how to add captions to videos with a video subtitle app.

-An Easier Method of Adding Subtitles to Videos
+An Easier Method to Add Captions to Videos

-Let’s go over a couple of methods for how to put captions on a video.
-You can add subtitles to video on your own, but it is a time-consuming process.
+Let’s go over a couple of methods for how to put subtitles on a video.
+You can add captions to video on your own, but it is a time-consuming process.
 You have to create an SRT file that can be uploaded alongside your video.
 To do this, you must write what each subtitle should say, when it should say it in the video, and the order of the captions.
 You can write this out in a text editor or, preferably, a free subtitle generator like Amara Public or Aegisub.
-However, even with free video caption software, it can take hours to add subtitles to a video.
+However, even with free video caption software, it can take hours to add captions to video.

 How to Add Captions to Videos